Preventing Rape by Intoxication through Community Education

 Rape by intoxication is a growing crime, particularly among persons 18-25 years old.
 That is why the PRICE Coalition was formed through the San Diego County District Attorney.
 The PRICE Coalition includes members of law enforcement, local universities and colleges, the military, and the Center for Community Solutions.
 All of these groups have teamed up to educate young people how they can stop this crime before it ever happens.
 Recognize the warning signs, and always look out for your friends.
 In addition, if you or someone you know has been victim of a sexual assault, know that there resources available to help.

-- Only admit your own visitors to University Village Apartments (UVA).
+- Only admit your own visitors to University Village Apartments (UVA) or QUAD.

-- Make sure outside doors of UVA shut securely behind you.
+- Make sure outside doors of UVA or QUAD shut securely behind you.

 - Insist that your resident assistant or security guard check for doors left ajar during the day and at night.